Get advice on buying your car insurance policy and how your No Claims Bonus works

 Yes, named driver No Claims Bonus applies and they can build up their own to use on another Admiral policy, ready for when they take out their own insurance.
 It's ideal if you've put your son or daughter on your policy, as it should help make their insurance easier to afford when they have their own car.

-What about MultiCar?
+What about MultiCar and MultiCover?